The Daily Dose: Daily Oppas (Part 1)

 Dreamy yet down-to-earth.
 Endearingly boyish but manly at the same time.
 He is equally believable as a rugged, everyday man and as a snobby, conglomerate heir.
 Park Seo-joon is a study in contrasts, with a legion of fans ready to become scholars.

-Park Seo-joon has been charming audiences both at home and overseas since his first television drama "Dream High 2" (2012).
-And it’s not hard to see why he is called the “master of romantic comedy” with his swoon-worthy good looks, dazzling smile, and believable chemistry with all of his leading ladies.
+Park Seo-joon has been charming audiences both at home and overseas since his first television drama, "Dream High 2" (2012).
+And it’s not hard to see why he is called the “master of romantic comedy” with his swoon-worthy good looks, dazzling smile, and believable chemistry with all his leading ladies.
 (Admit it, you’ve rewound a few of those confession scenes.
 We don’t judge you.)

 This hardworking actor spends as much time preparing for his roles as he does keeping fit.
 The result is hard to miss.
 His finely sculpted figure is the stuff of women’s dreams and men’s fitness goals.
 You simply cannot fake this gold standard of palpable sexiness and raw masculinity.